afeld/python-public-policy/README.md

 ### Turning in assignments

 1. Ensure all the outputs are visible and the notebook is cleaned up.
-   - What you see is what the instructors will see.
    - This is a good time to run the notebook end-to-end with ⏩ (`Restart and run all`).
    - See [general scoring criteria](syllabus.html#assignments).
 1. Leave your name off the notebook filename and the notebook itself, as assignments are graded anonymously.